arpitbatra123/personal-website/posts/the-importance-of-web-accessibility.md

 ## #1 Accessibility empowers all users

 The role of technology is to take humanity to the next level.
 The invention of the World Wide Web is the driving force for that.
 The internet has made a student in a remote city in India learn from the best Entrepreneurs in Silicon Valley.
-But when we don't think of accessibility, a lot of people with disabilities and unable to reap the benefits of the web.
+But when we don't think of accessibility, a lot of people with disabilities are unable to reap the benefits of the web.

 > Technology is meant to empower people, and inaccessible interfaces leave disabled users feeling powerless